PastelDeFeira/Kirrby/README.md

 ## 🚀 About Me
 I'm a begginer gamedev with experience mostly in Godot.
-I've published my game [89](https://store.steampowered.com/app/2134360/89/) on Ateam and am currently working on updating it!
+I've published my game [89](https://store.steampowered.com/app/2134360/89/) on Steam and am currently working on updating it!
 I started my gamedev journey around 1 year ago, and still have a lot to learn...